 What is Madagascar food?
 Or more correctly, Malagasy food?
 Which dishes should you seek out and what sort of flavors and spices might you find when you visit the country?

 Before traveling to Madagascar, we knew little about its cuisine and what sort of food we would find.
-Then we sought out food in restaurants and local eateries called hotelys, in markets, and on the street and in a village homestay.
+Then we sought out food in restaurants and local eateries called hotelys, in markets and street food stands, and in a village homestay.
 With this approach, undertones and influences came through.

 Madagascar’s food reflects the country’s cultural diversity.
 It is influenced by France via its colonial history, by Austronesia (e.g., Indonesia and Malaysia region) through its origins, and East Asia, the Middle East, and the Bantu countries of East Africa through centuries of migration and trading.